 If you struggle with an anxious attachment style, you can rectify it and form secure attachments by working on your self-awareness.
-By undergoing therapy and surrounding yourself with supportive and loving friends and family members, you can learn to trust, grow stronger and learn to manage your emotions better.
+By undergoing therapy and surrounding yourself with supportive and loving friends and family members, you can learn to trust, grow stronger, hone your communication skills, and learn to manage your emotions better.
 Likewise, if your partner struggles with such conditions, you need to be empathetic, listen to them, and communicate with them.
 Finally, encourage them to take all the help they can get and appreciate all their little achievements.

 Frequently Asked Questions